 How to install UniFi Controller on Linux?

-Installing the UniFi Controller on a Linux system is a great way to manage your UniFi network with greater flexibility and control.
-However, it can be quite challenging to get the installation right.
+Installing the UniFi Network Application (previously UniFi Controller) on a Linux system is a great way to manage your UniFi network with greater flexibility and control.

 Table of Contents